Ensembl/gene_symbol_transformer/README.md

 # Gene Symbol Classifier

-Machine Learning pipeline for gene symbol assignment to protein coding gene sequences.
+Machine Learning pipeline for gene symbol assignment to protein coding gene sequences of an Ensembl Genebuild annotation implemented with PyTorch.

 More information and background for the project: https://www.ebi.ac.uk/seqdb/confluence/display/ENSGBD/Gene+symbol+classifier